-Successful performance in this class will include learning about psychology at four levels.
-First, you will need to learn the language of psychology, the definitions and uses of technical terms.
+Successful performance in this class will include learning about human sexuality at four levels.
+First, you will need to learn the language of human sexuality, the definitions and uses of technical terms.
 Second, you will need to understand how individual ideas are combined into concepts and theories.
-Third, you will learn how psychologists gather information to develop and test their theories.
-Fourth, you will learn that not all psychologists agree on important psychological problems and you will begin to critically explore, compare, and evaluate diverse perspectives.
+Third, you will learn how psychologists gather information to develop and test their theories on human sexuality.
+Fourth, you will learn that not all psychologists agree on important problems in human sexuality and you will begin to critically explore, compare, and evaluate diverse perspectives.